 You may remember from Economics 101 that inflation is basically defined as “too much money chasing too few goods and services.”
 For the last four decades—except for brief periods—the U.S. hasn’t really been faced with the serious threat of inflation and a weakening dollar.
 In fact, the U.S. dollar has been fairly stable since America’s last bout with inflation in the 1970s, which has greatly benefited both the economy and the financial market.

 Economists and pundits have predicted the return of inflation in the U.S. for many years to no avail.
 After the 2008 credit crisis, the Federal Reserve embarked on a quantitative easing (QE) strategy for many years to satisfy the market’s huge demand for liquidity.
 Yet, to everyone’s surprise, even this unprecedented “loose” money policy failed to move the inflation needle very much.
-A key reason why inflation hasn’t been a problem is that the production of goods and services in America has always managed to keep pace with money creation, in turn keeping inflation pressures in check.
+A key reason why inflation hadn’t been a problem is that the production of goods and services in America has always managed to keep pace with money creation, in turn keeping inflation pressures in check.

 While a weakening dollar can undercut the profits of companies that do business mainly in the U.S., firms with heavy exposure to foreign markets can actually benefit from a weaker dollar since the value of their products in foreign currencies increases as the dollar weakens.
 With that in mind, let’s take a look at four companies whose stocks should benefit from continued dollar weakness.